davidward462/textures-and-shaders/README.md

 2. Two textures:

-3. Convert the ADS shader from a vertex to fragment:
+3. Convert the ADS shader from a vertex to fragment: done (give more info)

 4. Convert the Phong to Blinn-Phong in the new fragment shader: